Health and Medical Concerns

 Ear Care

 It’s good practice to check their ears weekly for any wax or dirt buildup and signs of redness.
 They're not too prone to infections.
-Still, precautions must be observed to keep their ears clean and free from parasites and bacteria.
+Use a pet-safe cleaning solution and gently wipe away the debris with cotton balls.

 Eye Care

 Siberians don’t require regular eye cleaning.
 There might be some mild tearing or buildup around their eyes, so gently wipe them with a damp, soft cloth.
-If you notice excessive tearing, you can consult your veterinarian, as it can be an early sign of infection.
+If your cat has regular outdoor activity, their eyes should always be checked.

 Teeth Care

 Siberians love to eat, so dental hygiene is important for them.
-It’s best to brush their teeth several times a week using cat-safe toothpaste.
+It’s best to brush their teeth several times a week using a cat-safe toothpaste and a toothbrush designed specifically for cats.
 If you’re unable to brush them, you can give dental chews to reduce tartar.

 Physical Characteristics